-The first explorers and settlers of the west were Indigenous peoples.
-European and American exploration began by the mid-1700s and continued throughout the 1800s.
+European and American exploration began in the mid-1700s and continued throughout the 1800s.
 Routes mapped by the Rivera expedition in 1765 and a Franciscan expedition in 1776 helped blaze the initial route of the Old Spanish Trail.
-The mid-1850s saw an increase in exploration, primarily to map western lands unknown to Europeans.
+The mid-1850s witnessed an increase in exploration, primarily to map western lands unknown to Europeans.
 The 1859 expedition led by U.S. Army Captain John Macomb and physician/geologist John Newberry sought a route to transport military supplies from New Mexico to Utah, survey the region crossed by the Old Spanish Trail, assess resources, and locate the confluence of the Green and Colorado Rivers.

 From 1800 to 1840 European demand for clothing made of fur was so intense that numerous trappers and fur companies hunted the rivers and streams from the Rocky Mountains to the Cascades.
 During the four-year period from 1835 to 1838 more than 25,000 beaver were trapped by John Jacob Astor’s American Fur Company alone!
 Demand for beaver pelts ended when fashions changed and consumer preference shifted to silk.
 On loan from Greg Halliday.

 Replica of Robidoux Etching